romainl/idiomatic-vimrc/README.md

 - See `:help key-notation`.
 - `:map` and `:map!` cover too many modes.
 Use `:nmap` for normal mode recursive mappings, `:imap` for insert mode, `:xmap` for visual mode, etc.
 - See `:help map-commands`.
-- Unless they are provided by some built-in plugin like Netrw, Vim doesn't define *any* mapping.
+- Unless they are provided by some built-in plugin like Netrw, Vim itself doesn't define *any* mapping. *You* do.

 Use non-recursive mappings if you intend to ONLY use default commands in your mappings, which is almost always what you want: